Emotional Overeating Program Philosophy

 At Esperanza, we recognize that different eating disorders require different treatment approaches.
 The Emotional Overeating Program is designed for individuals who fit the diagnostic criteria for Binge Eating Disorder, and, where appropriate, Bulimia Nervosa.
 Our multi-disciplinary team of therapists, psychologists and nutritionists use the most current evidence-based therapeutic modalities to offer the coping skills necessary to achieve long-term recovery.
 Mindfulness is at the core of the therapy skills our patients will master through group therapy, individual therapy and enjoyable movement.
 Patients receive individual attention and support as they develop awareness of thoughts, feelings, and behaviors that have been previously ineffective and learn new, effective coping skills.

-Dialectical Behavior Therapy, Acceptance and Commitment Therapy, and Cognitive Behavior Therapy are components of the rigorous clinical program that has been developed.
+Dialectical Behavior Therapy and Cognitive Behavior Therapy are components of the rigorous clinical program that has been developed.
 The skills taught will enrich and reinforce personal empowerment over the symptoms that have exerted such control over the lives of our patients and their families.
 Recovery by Doing activities including enjoyable movement, grocery shopping, restaurant outings and cooking classes are all integrated into this program.
 Confidence is built through participation in these therapy groups and restaurant and grocery shopping outings.
 Patients also gain confidence as they learn to practice movement activities they enjoy.